Structure of Kerr black hole spacetimes in Weyl conformal gravity: Variation of

-This is of course limited to $\gamma < \frac{2}{3}$ from the restriction in \eqref{eq:gamma ex restric}.
-While this represents the upper edge of the Domain V region in the map, we are unfortunately unable to find a similar useful expression for the right edge of Domain V.
+This is of course limited to $\gamma < \frac{2}{3}$ from the restriction in~\eqref{eq:gamma ex restric}.
+While this represents the upper edge of the Domain V region in the map, we failed to find a similarly useful expression for the right edge of Domain V.

-Unfortunately, we have also been unable to find a similar closed form expression for the extremal spin limit $\mathrm{H_{\mathrm{ex(s)}}}$, defining the transition between the Domain III and IV spacetimes in figure \ref{fig:Turner a = 0.25}.
-These may just be solved for on a case by case basis using the procedure outlined in subsection \ref{subsection: extremal hor}.
+We also failed to find a closed form expression for the extremal spin limit $\mathrm{H_{\mathrm{ex(s)}}}$, defining the transition between the Domain III and IV spacetimes in figure~\ref{fig:Turner a = 0.25}.
+We therefore solved for these using the procedure outlined in subsection~\ref{subsection: extremal hor}.